 If you have done research on this piece of gear, you may have found an overwhelming amount of information and options.
-This write-up is designed to clarify what the best options are.
+This write-up is designed to clarify what the best options are for you.

 Graduated neutral density filters are offered as both circular filters, which you can screw onto a lens, as well as square filters which can be held or used with a filter holder.
 The circular graduated filters forces you to place the graduated line half-way through your scene, most of the time this is not where you want your filter position for the best composition.
 Be sure to get the square graduated filters!
 This will allow you to use these filters with any of your lenses (with the exception of lenses with a bulbous piece of glass), regardless of the filter thread size.

 Graduated neutral density filters are offered in both "hard edge" and "soft edge" versions.
 Both have their own place.
 Soft edge filters are used in areas where your horizon line is not completely flat (mountain scenes, horizons with trees sticking up, really anything that is not 100% flat and clear).
 Hard edge filters are only used for completely flat horizons such as the horizon on the ocean, or a field in Nebraska).
-You will need "soft edge" filters for Zion, and most locations that you travel to on your own to photograph.
+Having a soft-edge graduated neutral density filter is one of the best tools that you can have in your bag for landscape photography.
+Don't worry about not knowing how to use it, we are active teachers in the field during all of our tours, customized to your needs and learning style.

 These are the brands that we would recommend.